oclif/oclif.github.io/docs/faqs.md

 ## Why isn't Node X supported?

-The oclif project follows and supports [Node's active LTS support schedule](https://nodejs.org/en/about/releases/).
+The oclif project follows and supports [Node's Active LTS support schedule](https://nodejs.org/en/about/releases/).
 This allows oclif to stay current with Node's development.

 ## How do I pronounce "oclif"?